Merwin Coad

-Merwin Coad (born September 28, 1924) is a former Democratic U.S. Representative from Iowa's 6th congressional district for six years, serving from January 1957 to January 1963.
+Doyle Merwin Coad (September 28, 1924 – September 5, 2025) was an American minister and politician from Iowa who served as a member of the United States House of Representatives from 1957 to 1963.
 His election snapped the Republican Party's fourteen-year hold on every U.S. House seat from Iowa.
-Coad is the earliest-serving living member of the House, having been first elected in 1956.
+He was a member of the Democratic Party.

-Personal background
+Background

-Born in Cawker City, Kansas, Coad moved with his parents to a farm near Auburn, Nebraska.
+Doyle Merwin Coad was born on a farm in Mitchell County, Kansas, near Cawker City, Kansas.
+He moved with his parents to a farm in Nemaha County, Nebraska, near Auburn, Nebraska.
 He graduated from high school in Auburn in 1941.

 He attended Peru State Teachers College in Peru, Nebraska in 1941 and 1942, and Phillips University in Enid, Oklahoma from 1942 to 1944, and then graduated from Texas Christian University at Fort Worth, Texas in 1945.
 He also studied at Drake University in Des Moines, Iowa.

 Coad was ordained to the ministry of Disciples of Christ Church, in Boone, Iowa, in 1945.
 He served as associate minister in St. Joseph, Missouri, in 1948 and 1949, as a Minister at Lenox, Iowa from 1949 to 1951, and as a Minister in Boone, from 1951 to 1956.

 Election and re-election to Congress

 In 1956, Coad ran as a Democrat against six-term incumbent Republican Congressman James I. Dolliver.
 Coad's initial margin of victory was 83 votes out of over 129,000 votes cast, prompting a recount (which reaffirmed his victory with a margin of 198 votes).
 Dolliver then tried and failed to convince the U.S. House to overturn the election.
-Coad would win re-election twice.
+Coad was re-elected twice.